-The initial terms of the time charters for the Methane Alison Victoria, the Methane Shirley Elisabeth and the Methane Heather Sally began upon their acquisition by GasLog on June 4, 2014, June 11, 2014 and June 25, 2014, respectively, and will terminate in 2019, 2020 and 2020, respectively.
-MSL has options to extend the terms of two of the time charters for a period of either three or five years beyond the initial charter expiration dates, and each charter requires that the charterer provide the owner with advance notice of its exercise of any extension option.
-With respect to the Methane Alison Victoria, no such nomination has been received within the required notice period.
-As a result, the Methane Alison Victoria is now due to come off charter in December 2019 plus or minus 30 days.
+The initial terms of the time charters for the Methane Alison Victoria, the Methane Shirley Elisabeth and the Methane Heather Sally began upon their acquisition by GasLog on June 4, 2014, June 11, 2014 and June 25, 2014, respectively, and will terminate in December 2019 plus or minus 30 days, June 2020 plus or minus 30 days and December 2020 plus or minus 30 days, respectively.

-The initial term of the time charter for the GasLog Seattle began upon delivery of the ship to GasLog in 2013 and will terminate in December 2020.
-Shell has two consecutive five-year extension options, which, if exercised, would extend the charter for a period of either five or ten years beyond the initial charter expiration date.
-The charter requires that the charterer provide the owner with advance notice of its exercise of any extension option.
+The initial term of the time charter for the GasLog Seattle began upon delivery of the ship to GasLog in 2013 and will terminate in June 2021.
+Shell has two consecutive five-year extension options which, if exercised, would extend the charter for a period of either five or ten years beyond the initial charter expiration date.
+The charter requires that the charterer provide the owner with advance notice of its exercise of any extension option and no such nomination has been received within the required notice period.
+Accordingly, the GasLog Seattle is due to come off charter on June 2021 plus or minus 30 days.

-The initial terms of the time charters for the GasLog Greece and the GasLog Geneva began upon delivery of the ships and will terminate in 2026 and 2023, respectively.
-For the GasLog Greece, MSL has the option to extend the term of the charter for up to five years and, for the GasLog Geneva, MSL has the option to extend the term of the charter for up to eight years.
+The initial terms of the time charters for the GasLog Greece, the GasLog Geneva and the GasLog Gibraltar began upon delivery of the ships and will terminate in 2026, 2023 and 2023, respectively.
+For the GasLog Greece, MSL has the option to extend the term of the charter for up to five years and, for the GasLog Geneva and the GasLog Gibraltar, MSL has the option to extend the term of the charter for up to eight years.
 Each charter requires that the charterer provide the owner with advance notice of its exercise of any extension option.

-The term of the time charter for the Solaris began upon delivery of the ship following an initial period during which the ship operated under a maiden voyage time charter, the purpose of which was to facilitate completion by Shell of an operational discharge inspection of the ship.
-The time charter for the Solaris will terminate in 2021.
-Shell has the option to extend the charter term for a period ranging from five to ten years at specified hire rates.
-The charter requires that the charterer provide the owner with advance notice of its exercise of any extension option.
+The term of the time charter for the Solaris began upon delivery of the ship to GasLog in 2014 following an initial period during which the ship operated under a maiden voyage time charter, the purpose of which was to facilitate completion by Shell of an operational discharge inspection of the ship.
+The charter requires that the charterer provides the owner with advance notice of its exercise of any extension option and no such nomination has been received within the required notice period.
+Accordingly, the Solaris is due to come off charter in June 2021 plus or minus 30 days.